makersacademy/rps-challenge/README.md

 # RPS Challenge
 This program is a simple Rock Paper Scissor game.
 The game can be played against the computer or against another player.
-The game also has the option to play the Rock Paper Scissors Lizard Spock rules
+The game also has the option to play the Rock Paper Scissors Lizard Spock variaton of the rules.

-## Installation
+## Installing and Running the App
-Step 1: clone the repository
+1. clone this repository
-step 2: Run bundle
+2. With [Bundler](https://bundler.io/) installed run ```bundle install``` to install dependencies
-step 3: run ```ruby app.rb```
+3. run ```ruby app.rb``` to start the app

-- [ ] README describes how to install the programme and its dependencies
-- [ ] README describes how to use it - maybe includes screenshots
-- [ ] README describes the approach and strategy for solving the problem
+4. Navigate to ```http://localhost:4567``` to play.
+5. To run the test use the command ```rspec```

 ## System Plan
 Before writing any tests or code, I made an initial plan of what I believed the system would look like when completed.
 This allowed me to consider how each component would work together while working on them.